-You VIN may help an insurer confirm that you listed the right model and body type for your vehicle, but typically it’s really needed so that your insurance company can transmit your policy information to your state’s Department of Motor Vehicles database.
+Your VIN may help an insurer confirm that you listed the right model and body type for your vehicle.
+Still, it’s needed so your insurance company can transmit your policy information to your state’s Department of Motor Vehicles database.

 Insurers are interested in discovering certain risk factors to calculate your auto insurance premium.

-Your driving and claims records and the type of car you drive are all rating factors that car insurance companies take into account.
-The car’s color when you were ticketed for going 15 mph over the limit can be red, white, or brown.
+Your driving and claims records and the type of car you drive are all rating factors that car insurance companies consider.
+When you were ticketed for going 15 mph over the limit, the car’s color can be red, white, or brown.
 Your insurer doesn’t care.
 Your car insurance company does care about your driving behavior and what kind of risk makes you insure.

 The model of the car you drive makes a difference since some are stolen more often or have higher repair bills and thus will cost more to insure.
 And the features of your car have been taken into account to help determine discounts.

-Insurance companies rating factors vary due to state laws and insurance company guidelines but typically also include at least your ZIP code, age, gender, and marital status.
+Insurance companies rating factors vary due to state laws and insurance company guidelines but typically include at least your ZIP code, age, gender and marital status.